cscw2015/maverick/Final Report/final_report.md

 - Some councillors don’t like twitter
 - Councillors do informal group meetings with citizens at a small level
 - Council uses different color code for printing agenda because of privacy issue
+- Data are encrypted in the official laptops of Councillors to maintain the privacy.
+- Each councillor has its username and password to operate their machine.
+- Sensitive data are shared through hard copies.
+- Councillor can join to City Meetings through Skype
+- Electronic version of agenda is available on Meeting management software during city meetings.
+- Late Items  are added into addendum of agenda during the meetings.
+- Comparative study is followed to determine the software which can be used within the City council.

 **Tools**
 - Development tracker that has documents about every development that’s happening in the city which was made online this year (2015)